Vaisman solvmanifolds and relations with other geometric structures: Introduction

 \begin{cor}\cite{Mo} Two solvmanifolds with isomorphic fundamental groups are diffeomorphic. \end{cor}

 \

-LCK and Vaisman structures on Lie groups and Lie algebras and also in their compact quotients by discrete subgroups have been studied by several authors lately (see for instance \cite{ACHK,ACFM,Baz,CFL,K,S,S1,S2,S3}).
-For instance, it was shown in \cite{S} that if an LCK Lie algebra is nilpotent then it is isomorphic to $\h_{2n+1}\times\R$ and the LCK structure is Vaisman.
+LCK and Vaisman structures on Lie groups and Lie algebras and also on their compact quotients by discrete subgroups have been studied by several authors lately (see \cite{ACHK,ACFM,Baz,CFL,HK, HK2,K,S,S1,S2,S3} among others).
+For instance, it was shown in \cite{S} that if an LCK Lie algebra is nilpotent then it is isomorphic to $\h_{2n+1}\times\R$ and the LCK structure is Vaisman (see Example \ref{heisenberg}, cf. \cite{HK}).
 In \cite{ACHK} the authors prove that if a reductive Lie algebra admits an LCK structure then it is isomorphic to either $\u(2)$ or $\mathfrak{gl}(2,\R)$.
 In \cite{K} it is proved the non-existence of Vaisman metrics on some solvmanifolds with left invariant complex structures.
 In \cite{Baz} it is proved that if a nilmanifold $\Gamma\backslash G$ admits a Vaisman structure (not necessarily invariant), then $G$ is isomorphic to the cartesian product of a Heisenberg group $H_{2n+1}$ with $\R$.
 In \cite{S3} it is shown that if a completely solvable solvmanifold equipped with an invariant complex structure admits a Vaisman metric, then the solvmanifold is again a quotient of $H_{2n+1}\times \R$.
 In \cite{MP} the authors obtain a Vaisman structure on the total space of certain $S^1$-bundles over compact coK\"ahler manifolds, and all the examples they exhibit are diffeomorphic to compact solvmanifolds.
+Recently, in the preprint \cite{AHK}, it was shown that any unimodular Vaisman Lie algebra is isomorphic, up to modifications, to one of the following Lie algebras: $\h_{2n+1}\times\R$, $\mathfrak{su}(2)\times \R$ or $\mathfrak{sl}(2,\R)\times\R$ (see \cite{AHK} for the relevant definitions).

+In this article we obtain a characterization of the unimodular solvable Lie algebras admitting Vaisman structures in terms of K\"ahler flat Lie algebras equipped with suitable derivations (see Theorems \ref{Main Theorem-A} and \ref{Main Theorem-B}).
+More explicitly, we show that any unimodular solvable Vaisman Lie algebra is a double extension of a K\"ahler flat Lie algebra.
+In order to do this, we use the fact that Vaisman structures are closely related to Sasakian structures.

+This characterization allows us to build new examples of unimodular solvable non-nilpotent Lie algebras equipped with Vaisman structures.
+When these Lie algebras have integer structural constants we exhibit families of lattices in the associated simply connected solvable Lie groups, and we show that the solvmanifolds obtained in this way are not diffeomorphic to the product of $S^1$ with a Heisenberg nilmanifold.